EladProject/wild2wild_matcher/README.md

 This is actually a subset of a regular expression partial match.
 Both of which are not available OOB in JS.<br>

 ### A use case example:
-When only part of the input is available and there is a need to understand whether this input may potentially be completed<br>
-to match a desired pattern (described with wildcards) in order to show a notification to the user.<br>
+When only part of the input is available and there is a need to understand whether this input may potentially be completed to match a desired pattern (described with wildcards) in order to show a notification to the user.<br>
-Appending the partial input with * and matching it with the desired pattern will reveal if the input can be completed to match<br>
+Appending the partial input with * and matching it with the desired pattern will reveal if the input can be completed to match the pattern.<br>
-the pattern.<br>

 ### Examples: